 - On the mountain also in Hang gliding early 1980s part 2 for color photos by Hugh Morton of the wreck of a Streak that crashed at Grandfather Mountain

 - Bennett delta wing in Hang gliding mid 1980s for the Streak, designed by British engineer Bob England, and the Progressive Aircraft Dawn Comp designed by long time Bennett designer Dick Boone

 Bill Bennett was killed in a powered ultralight crash in 2004.

-Dacron and aluminium in Hang gliding before 1973 for Dick Boone flying a standard Rogallo
+Dacron and aluminium in Hang gliding before 1973 part 2 for Dick Boone flying a standard Rogallo